Thermal Hall effects in quantum magnets

 The Cd kapellasite~\cite{Okuma2017,Okuma2019} has an identical crystal structure as the Ca kapellasite [see Fig.~\ref{KHA_fig2}(b)], but the thermal Hall measurement shows some distinct features~\cite{Yamashita2020}.
 The temperature dependence of $\kappa_{xy}/T$ has a similar line-shape as the previous two kagom\'{e} compounds, as shown in Fig.~\ref{KHA_fig2}(c).
 The magnitude, however, deviates from the numerical result drastically~\cite{Yamashita2020}.
 Following the same strategy of fitting the thermal Hall data with $J$ and $D$, one adopts the SBMF theory and still finds a nearly perfect convergence in Fig.~\ref{KHA_fig2}(d).
 As it is shown in Table.~\ref{KHA_table}, the required values of $J$ and $D$ are incompatible with the ones deduced from thermodynamics~\cite{Okuma2019}.
 This mismatch led to the suggestion that the spins might not be the only source for the observed thermal Hall effect~\cite{Yamashita2018}, and the phonons might play some role in the Cd kapellasite and its coupling to the spins remains to be explored.

 From the viewpoint of the SBMF theory, the thermal Hall effect is intimately related to the DM interaction (see Table.~\ref{KHA_table}).
-The opposite sign of the thermal Hall conductivity in volborthite and kapellasites, as depicted in Fig.~\ref{KHA_fig2}(b), are then related to the sign of the DM interaction that determines the sign of the Berry curvatures for the bosonic spinons.
+The opposite sign of the thermal Hall conductivity in volborthite and kapellasites, as depicted in Fig.~\ref{KHA_fig2}(c), are then related to the sign of the DM interaction that determines the sign of the Berry curvatures for the bosonic spinons.
 Despite that the SBMF theory with the DM interaction seems to be a successful theory to understand the thermal Hall effect in the disordered phase of kagom\'e magnets in the strong Mott regime, there still remain some puzzles.
 In the SBMF theory for the spinon thermal Hall effect, the bosonic pairing terms are dropped out~\cite{Lee2015,Yamashita2018, Yamashita2020}.